basticks02/site-unit2-project1-music-playlist-explorer-starter/README.md

 https://www.loom.com/share/d31371a99b5045abb689b4ecaf796af7

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video actually renders and is playable when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)

-`ADD_EMBEDDED_CODE_HERE`

 ### Reflection

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?